• Details

 ADDITIONAL INFORMATION

-Departure Days: These trips operate daily from May to Mid-October
+Departure Days: This trip operates daily from May to Mid-October

 ITINERARY

 Welcome to Halifax!
 After collecting your rental car at the airport, head to your hotel and settle in.
 Begin your journey with a leisurely exploration of the city’s vibrant waterfront, a lively district filled with historic sites, shops, and excellent dining options.
 Stroll along the boardwalk, stopping at local markets and waterfront attractions.
-If time allows, consider a harbour cruise for a different perspective of the city, taking in stunning views of George’s Island, the iconic lighthouse at McNabs Island, and the bustling harbour.
+If time allows, consider a harbour cruise for stunning views of George’s Island, the iconic lighthouse at McNabs Island, and the bustling harbour.

-Step back in time at the Halifax Citadel National Historic Site (included excursion), where the sounds of bagpipes and the changing of the guard transport you to the city’s military past.
+Step back in time at the Halifax Citadel National Historic Site, where the sounds of bagpipes and the changing of the guard transport you to the city’s military past.
 Explore the fort’s star-shaped defences and interactive exhibits, offering insight into Halifax’s role in Canadian history.
 After your visit, take a stroll through the city’s historic core, stopping at inviting cafés and pubs along the way.
-If you’re interested in maritime history, visit the Maritime Museum of the Atlantic to learn about Halifax’s connection to the sea, including its ties to the Titanic and the Halifax Explosion.
-End the day with a waterfront dinner, enjoying fresh Atlantic seafood as you watch the harbour lights reflect on the water.
+If you’re interested in maritime history, visit the Maritime Museum of the Atlantic to discover Halifax’s connection to the sea, including its ties to the Titanic and the Halifax Explosion.

 Travel along Nova Scotia’s rugged coastline to Peggy’s Cove, one of the most photographed locations in Canada.
 This quintessential fishing village is best known for its striking lighthouse, perched atop wave-worn granite rocks.
 Take time to explore the surrounding landscapes, where crashing waves and salty sea air set the scene.
 Wander through the village’s artisan shops and galleries, offering handcrafted souvenirs and maritime-inspired artwork.
 If you're feeling adventurous, consider a whale-watching tour or a kayaking excursion to experience the coastal scenery from a different perspective.